EricLu1218/Physical_Design_Automation/Placement_Legalization/src/README.md

 Implement an existing algorithm, called “Abacus”, to legalize a given global placement result with minimal displacement.

 ## How to Compile
-In this directory, enter the following command:
+In `Placement_Legalization/src/`, enter the following command:
 ```
 $ make
 ```
-It will generate the executable file "hw4" in "Placement_Legalization/bin/".
+An executable file `hw4` will be generated in `Placement_Legalization/bin/`.

 If you want to remove it, please enter the following command:
 ```